bswck/modern_types/README.md

 ```
 so that `YourDictSubclass[str, int]`, for instance, could be used as an evaluable type annotation.

-If you want an API that simplifies this, please [submit an issue](https://github.com/bswck/modern_types/issues) so it has a reason to become a feature.
+If you need an API that simplifies this, please [submit an issue](https://github.com/bswck/modern_types/issues) so it has a reason to become a feature.

 # Installation
 If you want to…